- Makita and Milwaukee: What’s the difference?

 Milwaukee circular saws are lightweight with an average motor of 15amps.

-Many also offer additional features such as tilt lock handles for better maneuverability and spindle locks for easy blade changes.
+Many offer additional attributes such as tilt lock handles for better maneuverability and spindle locks for easy blade changes.

-Makita saws also have an average motor of 15amps, and gears sealed in oil for simpler, low-maintenance use.
+Makita saw motors have an average of 15 amps and gears sealed in oil for simpler, low-maintenance use.

 What about wood planers?

-If you’re after the best wood planer Makita has some of the top quality planers on the market.
+If you’re after the best wood planer Makita produces some of the top quality planers on the market.

-Although most Makita planers are lightweight, they are notoriously durable, with many capable of planing intense depths in just one pass.
+Although most Makita planers are lightweight, the cases are notoriously durable, with many capable of planing intense depths in just one or two passes.

-Many models also have long battery life and spring-loaded stand lifts for better blade protection.
+Many models have long battery life and spring-loaded stand lifts for better blade protection.

-Milwaukee planers have some great features too, including compatibility with most Bosch and Makita blades and versatile adjustment control.
+Milwaukee planers have some great attributes too, including compatibility with most Bosch and Makita blades and versatile adjustment control.

 However, the batteries in most Milwaukee models tend to run down quicker than Makita models.